Start9Labs/documentation/site/source/learn/concepts/networks.rst

 When you setup SSL for your Embassy and device, the certificate communicates to the client (a browser) that the server (the Embassy) demonstrated ownership of the domain (the ``embassy-xxxxxxxx.local`` address) to the certificate authority (created on the Embassy) at the time of certificate issuance (during the setup process).
 The Embassy dashboard can then be accessed from a home network (LAN) using a secure HTTPS connection!

-For more information on how to setup your devices to enable this feature visit :ref:`lan-setup`.
+For more information on how to setup your devices to enable this feature visit :ref:`connecting-lan`.

 .. _tor: